CerebriumAI/Tutorial-Ingress-Canary/tutorial.md

 ```bash
 kubectl get isvc fraud-classifier -n kserve-deployments
 ```
-If the status is still `Unknown`, you can check the KNative revision was created correctly by running:
+If the status is still `Unknown`, you can check if the KNative revision was created correctly by running:
 ```bash
 kubectl get revision $(kubectl get configuration fraud-classifier-predictor-default --output jsonpath="{.status.latestCreatedRevisionName}" -n kserve-deployments) -n kserve-deployments
 ```